richardgaywood/paydata.org/content/houserules/characters/downtime.md

 ### Lie Low

-If you haven’t gained any notoriety this month, you can spend 1 scene to reduce your notoriety by 1.
-You can only do this once per month.
+If you didn't gain any notoriety during your last mission, you can spend 1 scene to reduce your notoriety by 1.
+You can only do this once per downtime phase.

 ## Equipment related activities